Guiding Families

 Alimony can take several forms: permanent, temporary, rehabilitative, bridge-the-gap and lump sum.

 Many factors are considered in determining the award and amount of alimony.
-When navigating terms of the support, we must consider the standard of living established during the marriage, the duration (length) of the marriage, the age, the physical and emotional condition of each party, and the financial resources of each party.
-We must also consider the nonmarital assets, marital assets, and liabilities distributed to each.
+When navigating the terms of the support, we must consider the standard of living established during the marriage, the duration (length) of the marriage, the age, the physical and emotional condition of each party, and the financial resources of each party.
+We must also consider the nonmarital assets, marital assets and liabilities distributed to each.

 The fundamental issues are the need of one spouse for support and the ability of the other spouse to pay such support.
 There are other things that are considered when the amount of spousal support/maintenance is being determined, such as: